dsp/dsp.github.io/content/posts/2024-03-18-a-history-of-vcs-part1/index.md

 ### Conclusion

 I hope you enjoyed this little overview of SCCS and RCS.
 In the next blog post we will take a look at the 1990s where the first centralized source control systems appear.
-They will allow multiple users to work on source code in concurrently and exchange commits via the network.
+They will allow multiple users to work on source code  concurrently and exchange commits via the network.

 If you have corrections, suggestions or just want to say thanks, please send a mail to blog at (this domain).